Basics

 Syringes must be clearly labeled.
 Unlabelled syringes are garbage.

-Syringes of carbocaine, vaccine and PPG may be used for more than one patient as long as they have not been contaminated.
+Syringes of lidocaine, vaccines, and PPG may be used for more than one patient as long as they have not been contaminated.
 The needle must be changed after each injection.
 If the syringe is immediately reloaded, then all clinic participants can tell that the needle has been replaced, as you must do so prior to reloading the syringe.
 Do not remove a dirty needle and set the syringe down prior to needle replacement as doing so results in contamination of the syringe.
 All syringes used for IV injections are discarded after a single use.

 Intramuscular injections may be given in the neck, semimembrinosus/semitendinosus (“semis”), or pectoral muscles.
 Some clinicians also use the muscles of the forearms as well as the gluteal muscles.
 Use of the pectoral muscles is associated with a short lived edema.
 Use of the gluteal muscles is generally limited, as drainage of an abscess is difficult to achieve.
 The neck and “semis” are the two most common sites for IM injections in the horse.